lavafroth/tempest/README.md

 Note: You might have to add your user to the `uinput` group.

 Once you have installed the necessary tools, clone this repo.
-Run the `./download_models.sh` script to download the models needed for speech recongnition and textual inference.
+Run the `download_models.sh` script to download the models needed for speech recongnition and textual inference.

 ```
 git clone https://github.com/lavafroth/tempest